-Policy Agenda 2018
+Policy Agenda 2022

 - Support statewide efforts to offer economic incentives to existing RI businesses for growth opportunities.

-- Advocate for state support of public private partnerships when there projects have positive economic impact implications for the region, maintain and enhance job opportunities, increase revenue projections, and enable growth and expansion among RI’s prominent industry sectors.
+- Advocate for state support of public private partnerships when the projects have positive economic impact implications for the region, maintain and enhance job opportunities, increase revenue projections, and enable growth and expansion among RI’s prominent industry sectors.

 - Support innovative business models and their ability to operate successfully in the State of Rhode Island.